CreadDiscans/ServiceDesigner/README.md

 <!-- GIF file is just guid line, it will updated later with demo page -->

 # ServiceDesigner
-**_ServiceDesigner_** is an efficient editor for UI developing using React or React Native framework.
+**_ServiceDesigner_** is an efficient editor for developing UI based on React or React Native framework.
 <!-- > ServiceDesginer is an Editor to update design of your project using react or react-native.
 > React & React-Native Design Editor desktop app built on top of Electron.
 > You can update both web and app design created by react or react-native.   -->